jsummers/deark/readme.md

 Thanks to Rich Geldreich and others for the miniz library.

-Thanks to the author of dskdcmps for the code used to decompress LoadDskF files.
+Thanks to the author of dskdcmps for the code used to decompress OS/2 PACK and LoadDskF files.

 Thanks to James Ashton for much of the code used by the X-Face format decoder.